Cleft Lip Repair Aftercare Instructions

 Keep the “No-No’s” in place at all times for three (3) weeks following the operation.
 The “No- No’s” may be removed for bathing.

 Keep the nostril retainers in place at all times for six (6) months following the operation.
 The purpose of the nostril retainers is to try to keep the cleft side nostril open during the early wound healing period.

 The nostril retainer may become occluded with nasal crusts.
 The nostril retainer may be removed and cleaned using a Q-tip and some tap water.
-Replace the nostril retainer into the nose and hold in place with paper tape or 1⁄2” Steri-strips with holes punched out for the nostrils (use a standard paper hole punch).
+Replace the nostril retainer into the nose and hold it in place with paper tape or 1⁄2” Steri-strips with holes punched out for the nostrils (use a standard paper hole punch).

 At one week postoperatively from the lip repair your child will return to the operating room for removal of the lip sutures under anesthesia.
-REMEMBER TO NOT FEED THE CHILD FOR 8 HOURS PRIOR TO THE SUTURE REMOVAL!!!
+REMEMBER TO NOT FEED THE CHILD FOR 8 HOURS BEFORE THE SUTURE REMOVAL!!!

 Continue the bacitracin ointment to the suture line four (4) times daily for another week.

 At two weeks postoperatively from the initial lip repair, you will return to the office for a postoperative follow-up visit.
 You will be instructed on how to perform the massage of the lip scars at that time.

 *Call our office if you have any questions, if any problems should arise, or if you have been having any signs or symptoms of infection (redness, fever, drainage).